-The first stop after reaching the peninsula is at Ytri-Tunga farm where you'll get a chance to spot local wildlife at the beach which is home to a seal colony and variety of sea birds.
+Shortly after entering Snæfellsnes peninsula, by Ytri-Tunga Farm you‘´ll get a chance to spot local wildlife at the beach which is home to a seal colony and variety of sea birds.

-From there you will head to Grundarfjörður fishing village.
-Surrounded by exceptionally beautiful mountains Grundarfjörður is home to one of the peninsula‘s most iconic and photographed landmarks, the mountain Kirkjufell that towers 1500 ft. up from the shoreline.
+Leaving Djúpalónssandur you‘ll travel past striking landscapes to the north coast of Snæfellsnes peninsula to Grundarfjordur fishing village.
+Surrounded by exceptionally beautiful mountains Grundarfjörður is home to one of the peninsula‘s most iconic and photographed landmarks, the symmetrical mountain Kirkjufell that towers 1500 ft. up from the shoreline.

 Gerðuberg, a columnar basalt cliff